jimeelicious/crclCalculator/README.md

 After entering in parameters:
 ![After entering in parameters](img/result.PNG)

-### Important disclaimer
+### Important Disclaimer
 This code was written to assist, not definitely determine, renal clearance.
 In other words, it should not solely be used to determine renal function.
-One **must** recheck the calculations when using this in a clinical setting.
+In a clinical setting, one **must** manually recheck these calculations.

-SCr is **a lagging lab measurement** reflective of the patient's state approximately 2-3 days from the present.
-It is imperative that one's clinical judgment must be used when determining the appropriate dosage adjustment for a patient, keeping in mind of renal function trends and current state. **The best, most-current, renal function status would be reflected by the urine output (UOP) in the labs.**
+SCr is a **lagging lab measurement** reflective of the patient's state approximately 2-3 days from the present.
+It is imperative that one's clinical judgment must be used when determining the appropriate dosage adjustment for a patient, keeping in mind of renal function trends and current state.

-More information on using serum creatinine as an estimate of renal function, see this journal for more details.
+The best, most-current, renal function status would be reflected by the urine output (UOP) in the labs.

+Reference
 > Cockcroft DW, Gault MH.
 Prediction of creatinine clearance from serum creatinine.
 Nephron.
 1976;16(1):31-41.
-> DOI: 10.1159/000180580
+DOI: 10.1159/000180580

 # INSTALLATION
 ### Macintosh Operating System